stanford-oval/wikipedia-dip/README.md

 ### Output formats:

-dumpster-dip comes with 4 output formats:
+wikipedia-dip comes with 4 output formats:

 - **'flat'** - all files in 1 directory
 - **'encyclopedia'** - all `'E..'` pages in `./e`